prestsoftware/prest/docs/src/index.rst

 Documentation
 -------------

-The pages linked below (and also in the navigation menu on the left) contain information about Prest's features, define the terms used in the graphical user interface, and explain relevant background concepts.
+The pages linked below (also in the navigation menu on the left) contain information about Prest's features, define the terms used in its graphical user interface, and explain relevant background concepts.

 .. tip::
      Text boxes with the  **Tip** label provide essential information about Prest's features.